What the training covers

-- Prepare and thoroughly plan an interview using the PEACE model, including a strategy for questioning and the best use of evidence
+- Preparing and thoroughly plan an interview using the PEACE model, including a strategy for questioning and the best use of evidence

-- Identify and apply appropriate professional, ethical and legal interviewing practices through adoption of the PEACE model
+- Identifying and applying appropriate professional, ethical and legal interviewing practices through adoption of the PEACE model

-- Explain the importance of allowing the suspect to provide an account
+- The importance of allowing the suspect to provide an account

-- Understand how conversation management skills enhance the investigative interview
+- How conversation management skills enhance the investigative interview

-- Define and acknowledge responsibilities under the PACEAct 1984
+- The interviewer’s responsibilities under the PACE Act 1984

-- Describe how information, intelligence and evidence should be gathered, recorded and managed with due regard to the Data Protection Act 2018, the Human Rights Act 1998 and the guidelines of the Criminal Justice System
+- How information, intelligence and evidence should be gathered, recorded and managed with due regard to the Data Protection Act 2018, the Human Rights Act 1998 and the guidelines of the Criminal Justice System

-- Handle professionally the presence of third parties
+- How to professionally handle the presence of third parties

-- Conduct pre interview briefings and disclosure with legal representatives
+- Pre interview briefings and disclosure with legal representatives

-- Correctly demonstrate through role play a successful audio recorded interview within the constraints of the legislation, applying the requirements of the PACE Act 1984 and Codes of Practice
+- How to use role play to demonstrate a successful audio recorded interview within the constraints of the legislation, applying the requirements of the PACE Act 1984 and Codes of Practice

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in the field of investigative interviewing.